PiWasAlmostTau/CPP/README.md

   see here https://en.wikipedia.org/wiki/Knight%27s_tour).
 It prints out the solution to every complete tour it finds, and also checks for semi-magical boards (boards where the move numbers in the rows and columns add to the same values)

+ImgGen- a program that draws a colored mandelbrot set, along with shapes with optional gradients, and outputs an image file in .ppm format.

 RecursionPractice- a quick assortment of simple recursive functions